These are the bees that cut

 Like bumblebees the females mate before going into hibernation for the winter.
 This means that on emerging in spring they can get straight to the important business of making a nest.

-Halictus rubicundus above and right is common throughout Eurasia and North America.
+Halictus rubicundus above and below is common throughout Eurasia and North America.
 Adult females are around 12 mm long.
 Note that the female on the right has her sting extended.

-A Halictus rubicundus female transports pollen back to the nest in the hairs on her legs - see the photograph on the right showing the hairy back legs.
+A Halictus rubicundus female transports pollen back to the nest in the hairs on her legs - see the photograph below showing the hairy back legs.

 Getting drunk and falling down - the bucket orchid and the male bee